Taming-the-BEAST/Prior-selection/README.md

 > **If not, how can you see that and where do you think might the problem be?
 Can we address this problem in our analysis?**
 >

 Notice the values of the substitution rate estimates.
 From literature, one can read that influenza's HA gene has a substitution rate of about 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
-Our estimate of the clock rate is around this value, but has a very large confidence interval.
+Our estimate of the clock rate is of the same order as this value, but has a very large confidence interval.
 Notice also, that the confidence interval of the tree height is very large [0.1305,2.7393].

 Another way to see that the homochronous sampling does not allow for the estimation of the clock rate is to observe a very strong negative correlation of the clock rate with the tree height.

-> In **Tracer** click on the **Joint Marginal** panel, select the **TreeHeight** and the **clockRate** simultaneously, and uncheck the **Sample only** box below the graphics ([Figure 17](#clockRatetreeHeightCorrelation)).
+> In **Tracer** click on the **Joint Marginal** panel, select the **TreeHeight** and the **clockRate** simultaneously, and uncheck the **Sample only** box below the graphics ([Figure 23](#clockRatetreeHeightCorrelation)).
 >

 <figure>
 	<a id="clockRatetreeHeightCorrelation"></a>
 	<img  src="figures/tracer_homochronous_treeHeightclockRatecorrelation.png" alt="">
-	<figcaption>Figure 17: Clock rate and tree height correlation in homochronous data.</figcaption>
+	<figcaption>Figure 23: Clock rate and tree height correlation in homochronous data.</figcaption>
 </figure>
 <br>